GSX-Hub/Profiles/Airports/LKPR (Tailstrike Designs)/Information.md

 **LKPR Live Variant**
 LKPR Live edition of the GSX config is a special version for Fiideell's modification of Tailstrike Prague called LKPR Live.
 It will not work properly without it - [LKPR Live - Tailstrike edition for Microsoft Flight Simulator | MSFS](https://flightsim.to/file/50324/lkpr-live-tailstrike-edition)
-It also still uses GSX VDGS, so the same modification in the note above is still required
+It also still uses GSX VDGS, so the same modification in the note above is still required **LKPR Live Update Notice**
+If you are updating from version 13.3. or lesser, LKPR Live Version now has it's own .py file (lkpr-darriancze-lkprlive-py).
+In order for it to work properly, you need to delete the old one (lkpr-darriancze.py)

 ## Features: